AdobeDocs/aem-forms-automated-conversion-service.en/help/using/convert-existing-forms-to-adaptive-forms.md

 ---
 # Convert PDF forms to adaptive forms {#convert-print-forms-to-adaptive-forms}

-AEM Forms Automated Forms Conversion service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly and responsive adaptive forms.
-Whether you are using non-interactive PDF forms, Acro Forms, or XFA-based PDF forms, the Automated Forms Conversion service can easily convert these forms into adaptive forms.
+AEM Forms Automated Forms Conversion service (AFCS), powered by Adobe Sensei, automatically converts your PDF forms to device-friendly and responsive adaptive forms.
+Whether you are using non-interactive PDF forms, Acro Forms, or XFA-based PDF forms, the Automated Forms Conversion service (AFCS) can easily convert these forms into adaptive forms.
 For information about the capabilities, conversion workflow, and onboarding information see [Automated Forms Conversion](introduction.md) service.

 ## Pre-requisites {#pre-requisites}

 * [**Configure the conversion service**](configure-service.md)

 * **Prepare the [templates](https://helpx.adobe.com/experience-manager/6-5/forms/using/template-editor.html) to be applied to converted forms:** Using a template allows you to apply consistent branding across all the adaptive forms.
-Moreover, Automated Forms Conversion service does not extract and use header and footer of source PDF documents.
+Moreover, Automated Forms Conversion service (AFCS) does not extract and use header and footer of source PDF documents.
 You can use adaptive form templates to specify header and footer.
 Header and footer specified in the template are applied to the adaptive form during conversion.
 When you create a folder for the templates, select the **[!UICONTROL Browse configurations]** option for everyone.

 * **Prepare the [themes](https://helpx.adobe.com/experience-manager/6-5/forms/using/themes.html) to be applied to converted forms:** Using a theme allows you to apply a consistent style to all the adaptive forms of your organization.